mattsta/signal-backup/README.md

 ```

 ## Troubleshooting
-If you run into issues with `pysqlcipher3`, do as follows to fix:
+If you run into issues with `pysqlcipher3` on Ubuntu/Linux, do as follows to fix:
 ```
 sudo apt update
 sudo apt install libsqlcipher-dev